aarongoinboise/groupchatservice/README.md

 This was sometimes fluid, as we had to go back to previous stages at times.
 However, it kept us on track, and let us not get ahead of ourselves.

-An important note is that Aaron did this project before in Distributed Systems last semester.
+An important note is that Aaron did a similar project before in Distributed Systems last semester.
 The formatting on the previous project was influential in this process, especially deciding on a server heavy design.
 This meant the server keeps track of client and channel information, which allows for less steps in the protocol.
 Also, things regarding the usage of a fixed thread pool for clients, as well as a TimerTask for the 3 minute idle counting of the server were inspired by that assignment.
 However, there are many differences, such as a reporter for printing messages as well as the decision to write a blank message to the client if they weren't in a channel (instead of a series of messages they haven't read yet in the channel).
 You'll also notice that synchronization key words on objects and Object locks were used more often.
 This gave everyone in the group a chance to contribute and create a unique project.

 ##  Sources